 Under no circumstances should you ever see water around the indoor unit.
 This is a sign that something is either dripping, leaking, or not draining.
 But don't panic, sometimes it can be a very minor problem.

 In the cooling mode, the indoor evaporator coil and the suction line (the large copper refrigerant line in black insulation) sweats.
-That is part of the purpose of the black insulation, to keep the condensation from dripping.
+That is part of the purpose of the black insulation (armaflex), to keep the condensation from dripping.
 Sometimes if the insulation is missing or if it has open seems, it can cause dripping and obviously this is an easy fix.
 All armaflex joints should be butted-up tight and well taped.

 The evaporator produces a lot of condensation (water) during the summer, which runs down the coil into a pan, then out to the drain.
 The drain goes either into the ground, outside the house, or into a condensate pump.
 Then in turn, the pump takes the water either outside the house or into a plumbing drain.
 If the coil is dirty, then the water, instead of running down the coil, will hit the dirt, then drip onto the floor.
 This is one reason why the coil should be cleaned annually, not to mention for efficiency reasons.